Electricity policy of Alberta: Early history prior to deregulation

 By 1948, electrification was a highly charged issue in Alberta as the installation of new electricity lines was slower and more costly in rural areas than in the denser cities.
 Alberta's governing party, the Social Credit, added a electrification plebiscite to the ballot in the 1948 Alberta general election.
-The two referendum choices were the existing model in which municipal power plants and privately owned firms provided electricity or a publicly-owned system that would be under the administration of an Alberta Government Power Commission.
+The two referendum choices were the existing model in which municipal power plants and privately owned firms provided electricity or a publicly owned system that would be under the administration of an Alberta Government Power Commission.
 This was the fourth plebiscite in Alberta's history.
 Those supporting the existing model with private companies against government ownership won 50.03% to 49.97% with a "razor-thin" margin.The two major cities in Alberta, Calgary and the capital, Edmonton disagreed; the majority of voters in Edmonton supported provincial control, while an even larger majority in Calgary supported the existing mix of private and municipal companies.
 Despite the referendum result, the government sponsored the creation of many Rural Electrification Associations, of which some still exist today.

-Oil replaced "coal as Canada’s largest single source of energy" in 1950.

 The municipality of Edmonton, was one of the early electricity facilities to convert to natural gas from coal, when its Rossdale plant made the switch in 1955.

-In 1970, construction began on the Clover Bar generating station which was owned by the newly created Edmonton Power in a merger of "Edmonton’s electrical distribution and power plant departments".
+In 1970, construction began on the Clover Bar generating station which was owned by the newly created Edmonton Power in a merger of "Edmonton's electrical distribution and power plant departments".

 In order to "achieve equalization of electrical rates by averaging the price of generation and transmission across the province", the Electric Energy Marketing Agency was established in 1982 with the Public Utilities Board setting the "price at which utilities sell electric energy to the agency".

 In a provincial-federal agreement the price of natural gas was deregulated in 1986 which resulted in a drop in the price of natural gas.
 Alberta let the Natural Gas Protection Plan expire.
 In the same year, two new departments—Energy, and Forestry and Lands and Wildlife were established replacing the Alberta Department of Energy and Natural Resources.

 The first coal-fired steam turbine in Alberta was the Genesee generation unit, Genesee 2, which was built in 1989 with a capacity of 410 megawatts.

+Deregulation

+Alberta has never owned and operated its own provincial power company, unlike most other Canadian provinces.